Automated & flexible heat pump use

 Decentralised energy systems of the future will be underpinned by low carbon technologies, including heat pumps in countries with colder climates.
 Their intelligent use is critical to supporting the grid during times of strain.

-Field trial: pilot
+Field trial: overview

 Pilot findings